 Biodiverse farming with trees on Siquijor Island

-in the Philippines
+in the central Philippines

 agroecology - permaculture - agroforestry - organic

-Agroecology - applying ecological principles.
+Agroecology - applying ecological principles

-Permaculture - more of nature’s own ways.
+Permaculture - relying more on nature’s ways

 Organic - no synthetic chemicals